 This program is administered by a standing committee composed of members of the Departments of Economics, Government, and the Harvard Kennedy School and is described in a section of this publication entitled "The PhD Under the Committee on Political Economy and Government."
 Written inquiries about this program should be sent to Director of Doctoral Programs, Harvard Kennedy School, 79 JFK Street, Cambridge, MA 02138.

-Applications for admissions and for grants, together with information regarding admissions procedures, may be obtained by writing directly to the Admissions Office, Harvard Graduate School of Arts and Sciences, Holyoke Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138.
+Applications for admissions and for grants, together with information regarding admissions procedures, may be obtained by writing directly to the Admissions Office, Harvard Graduate School of Arts and Sciences, Richard A. and Susan F. Smith Campus Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138.
 We encourage online submission of the application.
-See The GSAS site.

-Further information regarding courses and programs of study in economics may be obtained by writing directly to the Coordinator of Graduate Studies, Department of Economics, Littauer Center 201, Cambridge, MA 02138, or by visiting www.economics.harvard.edu.
+Further information regarding courses and programs of study in economics may be obtained by writing directly to the Coordinator of Graduate Studies, Department of Economics, Littauer Center 201, Cambridge, MA 02138, or by visiting the Department of Economics website.